pushkarambole/Spark_Project/README.md

 # Spark Project

-## Description:
-Developed Py-Spark solutions for efficiently performing the analysis of huge datasets using Scala and Python.

 ## Steps for executing the project along with inline outputs:

 ### I. Finding the hottest and coldest day along the station code and date for each year